// SERVICES / MLOPS

 AIOps addresses the operational complexity of running IT infrastructure at scale.
 MLOps addresses what happens to a machine learning model after it leaves the notebook.

-Conflating them misallocates budget and puts the wrong specialists in charge of the wrong problems.
 An SRE team can't fix model drift; a data scientist shouldn't fix alert fatigue.
+Both matter, but they're different problems.

 What AIOps Actually Does